-Among the requirements are: the committee must be authorized in writing by the candidate on whose behalf it functions and must include the candidate's name in the committee name, it must always have a treasurer in order to accept contributions or make expenditures, it must have a custodian of its books and accounts, and it must maintain at least one bank (or qualified credit union) depository account.
-2 U.S.C. §\$432(a), 432(e), 432(h) and 433(b)(3).
-The identification of these personnel and the committee's bank account information shall be disclosed when the committee registers with the Commission and thereafter whenever there are changes in personnel, bank accounts or other necessary data.
-2 U.S.C. §433(a), (b), and (c).
+The possible application of North Carolina law to the Committee's dispute with its former treasurer over ownership and title to Committee records requires close scrutiny, given the foregoing language with respect to the Act's coverage of the organizational and disclosure requirements applicable to political committees.
+The organizational requirements for an authorized principal campaign committee of a Federal candidate are significant, but not extensive.
+Among the requirements are that: the committee is authorized in writing by the candidate on whose behalf it functions and includes the candidate's name in the committee name, it always has a treasurer in order to accept contributions or make expenditures, it has a custodian of its books and accounts, and it maintains at least one bank (or qualified credit union) depository account.
+2 U.S.C. \$\$432(a), 432(e), 432(h) and 433(b)(3).
+The identification of these personnel and the committee's bank account information must be disclosed when the committee registers with the Commission and thereafter whenever there are changes in personnel, bank accounts or other necessary data.
+2 U.S.C. \$433(a), (b), and (c).